 Green Infrastructure Construction, Inspection and Maintenance Training

 The first round of training on GI construction, inspection and maintenance was held in late 2016 for the Dec 2016 exam.
-Training for green infrastructure construction, inspection, and maintenance will be available again for eligible Baltimore residents in 2017.
-When available, information will be provided on this webpage regarding local training eligibility, the training application, the planned training schedule, and more.
+The second round of training was held in May for the June 2017 exam.
+Training for green infrastructure construction, inspection, and maintenance will be available again in Fall 2017.
+Please contact Rosanna LaPlante at Rosanna.Laplante@baltimorecity.gov or 410-396-0732 for information on current and future trainings.

-The NGICP exam will be administered in Baltimore on June 6, 2017, to participants that complete the training referenced above.
-Details on the location(s) for the exam will be available here as soon as they are confirmed.
-Please check back for updates.
+The next NGICP exam will be administered in Baltimore on November 14, 2017, to participants that complete the training referenced above.
+Please contact Rosanna LaPlante at Rosanna.Laplante@baltimorecity.gov for information regarding the exam.